Letter from the Chair

 The accounting group thrives under the tone set by Stephen Penman’s path breaking work on finding fundamental accounting motivated links to explain asset prices and Trevor Harris’ pioneering work at Morgan Stanley that brings a back-to-basics fundamentals-based inquiry into the financial sustainability of businesses.

 Tim Baldenius specializes in modeling the complex interaction between incentives, taxes and capital budgeting in the world of transfer prices.
 Most of Tim’s new work emphasizes the subtle implicit and explicit incentives underlying how corporate boards work.
-Jon Glover’s work seeks to understand incentive mechanisms work or sometimes don’t work as intended and how relational contracts interact with formal incentive programs.
+Jonathan Glover studies the role of accounting measurements in both formal and relational contracts.
+The topics he has worked on include earnings management, accounting conservatism, and management control systems.

 Doron Nissim specializes in how financial data is reported and presented with a view to making quant-based models of capturing accounting performance more intelligent by incorporating detailed ground-level knowledge of how financial statements work.
 Shiva Rajgopal’s work has highlighted the prevalence of corporate myopia and the importance of corporate culture and governance mechanisms to address shareholder and stakeholder concerns about the role that companies play in society.
 Amir Ziv’s research deals with the effects of accounting regimes and alternatives on economic environments.